aurelilia/gelixrs/docs/src/memory.md

     // Because of the type, the "A" datatype is one block in memory
     // instead of being split across the heap like it would be with pointers val a: ~String = "hmm"
+    // Note that string literals are always of type ~String, making
+    // the type annotation omittable
 }

 func b(a: ~A) {